kovasb/gamma/README.md

 # "Hello Triangle" Tutorial

-See the [Hello Triangle example project](https://github.com/kovasb/gamma-hello-triangle) for a batteries-included version that will draw to screen.
+See the batteries-included [Hello Triangle example project](https://github.com/kovasb/gamma-hello-triangle) for how to set up your project, and how to invoke the generated shader so that a triangle appears on screen.

 At the repl,
 ```clojure